benhoskings/babushka/README.markdown

     babushka pull

+If you want to write deps just for yourself that you don't plan to push online, just create a local git repo for them and add that as a source, like so:

+    mkdir ~/babushka-deps; cd ~/babushka-deps; git init
+    babushka sources -a super-secret ~/babushka-deps

+If you'd rather edit the live versions of those deps, you can find them in `/usr/local/babushka/sources/super-secret`.
+Don't forget to commit your changes though!

-You can drop deps you write in `~/.babushka/deps`, and babushka will load those too.
+You can also put project-specific deps in `./babushka_deps`, and babushka will load those too whenever you run it from that directory.

 n.b.